PhilipWhitten/geomAttribute/help/source/API.rst

 API
 ***

-The following modules are included within this plugin.
-The plugin's repository is on `GitHub <https://github.com/PhilipWhitten/geomAttribute>`_.
+The following modules are included within this Plugin.
+The Plugin's repository is on `GitHub <https://github.com/PhilipWhitten/geomAttribute>`_.

-.. automodule:: geomAttributeRun
-  :members:

 .. _modelVectorLayers-API: